psymonryan/psymonryan.github.io/_drafts/2025-12-27-Blog-Post-Template.md

 ---
-layout: post
-title: "Blog Post Template"
+title: Blog Post Template
-date: 2025-05-20 00:00:00 +0000
+date: 2025-12-27 00:00:00 +0000
-last_modified_at: 2025-05-20 00:00:00 +0000
+last_modified_at: 2025-12-27 00:00:00 +0000
-categories: [Template]
+categories:
+  - Troubleshooting
-tags: [template, markdown, blog]
+tags:
+  - debugging
 ---

 This is a template for my blog posts.
-It includes examples of all the different markdown artifacts I've used so far, such as warning text, code blocks, images, and more.
+It includes examples of all the different markdown artefacts I've used so far, such as warning text, code blocks, images, and more.

 ## Introduction